tbor111/teresaborcuch.github.io/capstone/index.md

 ---
 layout: page
-title: Capstone
+title: Articles
-excerpt: "An archive of blog posts sorted by date."
+excerpt: "An archive of articles sorted by date."
 search_omit: true
 ---